tcardoso2/considering/README.md

 # considering
 An assertion to document business rules / user stories

-v 0.0.10: Minor changes, saving chai and chai-as-promised in the package as dependencies. v 0.0.9:  Adding modal verbs, continuing on verification is statement has a proper user story format.
+v 0.0.10: Minor changes, saving chai and chai-as-promised in the package as dependencies.
+Started building documentation using https://www.npmjs.com/package/documentation package. v 0.0.9:  Adding modal verbs, continuing on verification if statement has a proper user story format.
 Introducing base class 'base' where all other classes inherit from; Introducing types of verbs:
 ** Modal verb;
 ** Auxiliary verb;
 v 0.0.8:  Working on determiner "first" and "last" for object statements.
 WIP on iterator object.